LenAir Flying school – UPRT Courses

 Our instructors are highly qualified – all with years of aerobatic and UPRT teaching experience, ranging from world class aerobatic competition to thousands of hrs. flying airlines.

-While UPRT is not aerobatic flying, expertice in aerobatic flying ensures familiarity with extreme upsets attitudes as well as high angle of attack flying, thus providing the extra room for manuvering during training.
+While UPRT is not aerobatic flying, expertice in aerobatic flying ensures familiarity with all attitudes as well as high angle of attack flying, thus providing the extra room for safe manuvering during training.

 All instructors for the EASA 745.A, Advanced UPRT Course are qualified according to EASA part FCL.915(e)